Help

 • Be aware of water levels after a storm

-• Use marine cords and recepticles at boat docks
+• Use marine cords and receptacles at boat docks

-• Avoide swimming near docks and marinas where electricity is in use
+• Avoid swimming near docks and marinas where electricity is in use

 • Be aware of mast height and boat height to avoid contact with power lines